Chapter 5 Reliability

 5.5.3 How do I keep it all straight?

-Table 1 in Revelle and Condon’s (Revelle & Condon, 2019b) article helps us connect the the type of reliability we are seeking with the statistic(s) and the R function within the psych package.
+Table 1 in Revelle and Condon’s (Revelle & Condon, 2019b) article helps us connect the type of reliability we are seeking with the statistic(s) and the R function within the psych package.

 5.6 Practice Problems

 In each of these lessons I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty.
 The practice problems are the start of a larger project that spans multiple lessons.
-Therefore,if possible, please use a dataset that has item-level data for which there is a theorized total scale score as well as two or more subscales.
+Therefore, if possible, please use a dataset that has item-level data for which there is a theorized total scale score as well as two or more subscales.
 With each of these options I encourage you to:

 • Format (i.e., rescore if necessary) a dataset so that it is possible to calculates estimates of internal consistency